-NUSA DUA (Bali) • US Treasury Secretary Steven Mnuchin pushed back yesterday against warnings that Washington's trade fight with China imperils the world economy, saying that pushing Beijing to open up will be good for all.
+NUSA DUA (AFP) - US Treasury Secretary Steven Mnuchin pushed back on Saturday (Oct 13) against warnings that Washington's trade fight with China imperils the world economy, saying that pushing Beijing to open up will be good for all.

-The International Monetary Fund (IMF) has warned at annual meetings in Bali that the escalating United States-China trade confrontation would hobble global economic growth, as the fund lowered its forecasts for this year and next.
+The International Monetary Fund (IMF) has warned this week at annual meetings in Bali that the escalating US-China trade confrontation would hobble global economic growth, as the fund lowered its forecasts for this year and next.

-But Mr Mnuchin told reporters on the Indonesian resort island that President Donald Trump's drive to punish China with tariffs, to encourage it to adopt fairer trade practices, would have the opposite affect.
+But Mnuchin told reporters on the Indonesian resort island that President Donald Trump's drive to punish China with tariffs to encourage it to adopt fairer trade practices would have the opposite affect.

-Mr Mnuchin said, however, that the IMF's warnings were "all the more reason" for China to be incentivised to address these issues with the US.
+Mnuchin said, however, that the IMF's warnings were "all the more reason" for China to address the issues with America.

-The IMF on Tuesday cut its outlook for global gross domestic product growth by 0.2 percentage point to 3.7 per cent for 2018 and 2019, saying that "everyone is going to suffer" from a clash between the world's two biggest economies.
+The IMF on Tuesday cut its outlook for global GDP growth by 0.2 percentage point to 3.7 per cent for 2018 and 2019, saying that "everyone is going to suffer" from a clash between the world's two biggest economies.

-Tensions have soared in recent months, with the Trump administration rolling out billions of dollars in tariffs against China in a bid to reduce the trade deficit and rein in what Washington views as unacceptable trade practices by the Asian giant.
+Tensions have soared in recent months with Trump's administration rolling out billions of dollars in tariffs against China in a bid to tackle its trade deficit and rein in what Washington views as unacceptable trade practices by the Asian giant.

 "Our objective is to increase exports and have a more balanced, fair relationship where our companies can do business there on terms that are similar to how they can do business (in the US)," Mnuchin said.

 Attention has begun to turn towards hopes that Trump and Chinese President Xi Jinping could meet on the sidelines of the G-20 summit next month in Argentina and bury the hatchet with some sort of agreement.

 "I don't think any decision has been made in regard to a meeting," Mnuchin said.